cp3402-students/cp3402-2023-a2-team04/site.md

 For additional information and guides please refer to official [WordPress.org Create Pages](https://wordpress.org/documentation/article/create-pages/) documentation.

 #### Add a new post
-Currently only the `monthly magazines` have been created as posts.
+Currently only the `monthly newsletters` have been created as posts.
 Everything else has either been created in/as a page or event with the Advanced Custom Fields plugin.

 As with Pages, very little has been changed with Posts.
 Creating them can be done through the dashboard selecting `Posts` and then `Add new`.

-In the spirit of future-proofing the website, magazines were given the `Magazine` category.
-This should be applied to any future magazines.
+In the spirit of future-proofing the website, newsletters were given the `newsletter` category.
+This should be applied to any future newsletters.
 If in the future other types of posts are added, they can be given their own category.

 For additional information and guides please refer to official [WordPress.org Create Posts](https://wordpress.org/documentation/article/wordpress-block-editor/) documentation.